Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # iommu.strict=1 - Breaks some DMA paths (esp. eGPU edge cases) - “Enable iommu.strict=1 only if DMA misbehavior is observed.”
   # intel_idle.max_cstate=2 - Power + thermal penalty
   # Hibernation is intentionally unavailable until Step 15
+  # systemd.stub_measured_sections=0 --> opt-out for systemd-stub’s TPM measurements of the UKI sections (PCR 11).
+If we decide to use PCR 11 on the TPM2 we need to remove this.

   # LTS preset (atomic copy, just rename the UKI)